, and speculative fiction

 - Also parodied in Series 4 Episode 6 of Armando Iannuccis Charm Offensive, which had a round called "The Bourne Ulti-Ludlum" whereby panel members drew [the] + [normal noun] + [exotic noun] from hats to create titles like "The Byzantium Potato".
 "Who thinks potato is an exotic noun?"

-- The Middle Man does this for EVERY EPISODE:
+- The Middle Man (along with The Big Bang Theory) does this for EVERY EPISODE:

 - The Pilot Episode Sanction